autograms/autograms/docs/index.md

-## compiling AutoGRAMS from python
+## Compiling AutoGRAMS from Python

-In order to allow python code, loops, and conditionals to be directly implemented in combination with AutoGRAMS nodes, we created a compiler that converts python code into AutoGRAMS graph, allowing python code and AutoGRAMS nodes to be interleaved.
-This code is not true python, but behaves identically for simple python programs in most cases, other than the AutoGRAMS nodes which behave differently.
-The idea is that pure python statements and external function calls are treated as special "python_function" nodes that call the python interpreter, and loops and conditionals can be used to form an AutoGRAMS graph automatically.
-Each (non-python) AutoGRAMS node is implemented using a special built in method called exec_node(), which takes the same arguments as autogram.add_node().
+In order to allow Python code, loops, and conditionals to be directly implemented in combination with AutoGRAMS nodes, we created a compiler that converts Python code into AutoGRAMS graph, allowing Python code and AutoGRAMS nodes to be interleaved.
+This code is not true Python, but behaves identically for simple Python programs in most cases, other than the AutoGRAMS nodes which behave differently.
+The idea is that pure Python statements and external function calls are treated as special "python_function" nodes that call the Python interpreter, and loops and conditionals can be used to form an AutoGRAMS graph automatically.
+Each (non-Python) AutoGRAMS node is implemented using a special built in method called exec_node(), which takes the same arguments as autogram.add_node().
 The main difference is that in compiled AutoGRAMS, the order of nodes can be used to infer transitions.
 If nodes do not have transitions, nodes are executed in the order they appear in the code. nodes can also use a special "next" transition that simply goes to the next node or line of code.
-AutoGRAMS compiled from python need to be implemented in a separate file from the code that runs the autogram, so let's create a new file called `simple_example_compiled.py`.
+AutoGRAMS compiled from Python need to be implemented in a separate file from the code that runs the autogram, so let's create a new file called `simple_example_compiled.py`.